World's Best Red Beans and Rice

 - Canned chicken broth, as needed

-- 2 pounds of smoked sausage, cut into one-inch pieces
+- 2 pounds of smoked sausage, cut into 1-inch pieces

 - Place the beans in a large pot or bowl and cover with water.
 Soak your beans overnight, adding more water as needed.